Lygaen/zig-libc/README.md

 $ zig build install
 ```

-It will generate a `zig-out/lib/` folder with the static library and a `zig-out/include/` with the generated headers.
+It will generate a `zig-out/lib/` folder with the static library and a `zig-out/include/` with the configured headers.

 You can also run :
 ```sh
 $ zig build docs
 ```
 to generate the documentation for the __zig__ side of things.
-The documentation for the c interface is already appended as comments in front of the relevant fields in the generated headers.

 ## Usage in Zig
 For the time being, the library is not recommended to be used __anywhere__.
 If you want to go as far as using this library personnaly, you can anyway run the following :